aaisoaho/aaisoaho/README.md

 I'm currently a MSc.
 Student at the university of Jyväskylä.

+I wrote my master's thesis on the subject of Software Developers' Playfulness, motivation and work atmosphere.
+The thesis can be found at [JYX](https://jyx.jyu.fi/handle/123456789/80955) and it is only available in Finnish.

 Finished course topics in the near past:

 - Music and sounds in games
+- Psychology of Play and Games
 - [Game Technology](https://github.com/aaisoaho/TIES476)
 - Game project with a real life customer